sigsum/sigsum-go/doc/tools.md

 ## Creating a request

-To create a new an add-leaf request, use the `-k` option to pass a signing key to use for signing the leaf.
-The leaf message is read from standard input.
-By default, the message is the SHA256 hash of the input.
+To create, and sign, a new an add-leaf request, use the `-k` option to pass a signing key.
+The message to log is read from standard input.
+By default, the message submitted to the log is the SHA256 hash of the input.
 To use the input as is, without hashing, pass the `--raw-hash` option.
 In this case, the data on standard input must either be exactly 32 octets, or a hex string representing 32 octets (64 digits,